RandallFlagg/RandallFlagg/README.md

 ### Hi there 👋

+I'm not a designer, but I do want something that reflects what I’ve been up to here on GitHub.
+So, I’m experimenting with a few options and switching things up from time to time.
+Got a better idea or spot something that could be improved?
+Feel free to open an issue — suggestions are always welcome! :)
 <!--
 **RandallFlagg/RandallFlagg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.